Alation/Allie-SDK/docs/index.md

 Before installing the Allie SDK, you must have:

 * Python.
-The Allie SDK uses Python 3.0.
+The Allie SDK support python versions 3.10+.
 * Git.
 Git is required to clone the Allie SDK repository.

 ## Install Allie SDK